Mc-Zen/quill/src/gates.typ

 /// - size (length): Size of the control circle.
 /// - show-dot (boolean): Whether to show the control dot.
 Set this to
 ///        false to obtain a vertical wire with no dots at all.
+/// - wire-label (array, string, content, dictionary): One or more labels
+///        to add to the control wire.
+See @@mqgate().
+#let ctrl(
+  n,
+  wire-count: 1,
+  open: false,
+  fill: none,
+  size: 2.3pt,
+  show-dot: true,
+  labels: (),
+  wire-label: (),
+) = mqgate(
+  none,
+  target: n,
+  draw-function: draw-functions.draw-ctrl,
+  wire-count: wire-count,
+  fill: fill,
-#let ctrl(n, wire-count: 1, open: false, fill: none, size: 2.3pt, show-dot: true, labels: ()) = mqgate(none, target: n, draw-function: draw-functions.draw-ctrl, wire-count: wire-count, fill: fill, data: (open: open, size: size, show-dot: show-dot), labels: labels)
+  data: (open: open, size: size, show-dot: show-dot),
+  labels: labels,
+  wire-label: wire-label
+)